Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Abstract

-This PEP recommends two discrete changes to handling of core metadata by indices, such as PyPI:
+This PEP recommends two discrete changes to the processing of core metadata by indices (such as PyPI) and other core metadata consumers:

 • Deprecation of the Home-page and Download-URL fields in favor of their Project-URL equivalents;

-• A set of conventions for normalizing and assigning semantics to Project-URL labels.
+• A set of conventions for normalizing and assigning semantics to Project-URL labels during consumer-side metadata processing.

 Rationale and Motivation